BrainCircuitsBehaviorLab/village/docs/source/initial_setup/prerequisites.md

 Once assembled, simply insert the SD card into the Raspberry Pi, and you can proceed with the system [configuration][CONFIGURE], including setting up remote access over the internet and backups.

 ### Build-It-Yourself
 If you prefer to build the Training Village yourself, start by reviewing the complete list of required parts and the plans for all 3D-printable pieces [here][PLANS].
-Once you have your own Raspberry Pi, you can either [download][ISO] an image of the SD card to copy onto your device or [install everything from scratch][SOFTWARE].
+Once you have your own Raspberry Pi, you can either [download][IMAGE] an image of the SD card to copy onto your device or [install everything from scratch][SOFTWARE].

 ### Launching the System
 Once the system is built and remote access is configured, the keyboard, mouse, and screen can be disconnected, unless a screen is needed in the behavioral box.
 From this point on, the system will be managed entirely from an external computer connected remotely.